 A Probation order can be imposed by the Court if someone is convicted of an offence which was committed before 1 February 2011.
-Probation is supervised by a social worker and focuses changing the behaviour or attitude that contributed to them getting into trouble.
+Offences committed after this date, a CPO (Community Payback Order) is now available.
+Probation is supervised by a social worker and focuses on changing the behaviour or attitude that contributed to them getting into trouble.
 This can be done individually or in groups.

 The Court decides how long the order will last and it can be from six months to three years.
-Every Probation Order has standard conditions which are that the probationer must:
+Every Probation Order has standard conditions which the service user needs to comply with.
+These are:

 - not commit any offences during the period of the order